Taiwan says Arizona governor to visit on Tuesday | Law-Order

 - Taiwan

-The governor of the U.S. state of Arizona, Doug Ducey, will arrive in Taiwan on Tuesday for a two-day visit, Taiwan's foreign ministry said in a statement.
+The governor of the U.S. state of Arizona, Doug Ducey, will arrive in Taiwan on Tuesday for a three-day visit, Taiwan's foreign ministry said in a statement.

 Ducey, a Republican, will be the latest among a succession of officials from the United States to visit Taiwan this month, defying pressure from China for such trips not to take place.